 If you read THIS POST, you'll learn about some of the mistakes I made in the beginning.

-Paramotor Planet's Instagram page that has lots of fun pictures and videos can be found HERE.
+Paramotor Planet's Instagram page that has lots of fun pictures and videos, and can be found below.

 Why I started flying

 I got into flight at the age of 11 when my Dad took me to Fairford airshow.
 We sat watching the planes, and I quickly became obsessed with anything you could fly.
 I joined the air training corps at 13 and was able to fly Bulldog trainers and gliders on many occasions.